For Outgoing Students

 Q4: I am shortlisted for a selection interview.
 What is the interview dress code?
 What should I prepare?

 There is no specific dress code for the interview.
-As the exchange spaces for some host institutions are highly competitive, you should be well prepared to impress the selection panel for the opportunity to study abroad.
-Here are some interview tips: (1) understand your intention for participating in SEP; (2) know more about your selected host institutions and host countries; and (3) prepare for questions raised by faculty members and oge staff in English / Cantonese / Putonghua.
+As the exchange spaces for some host institutions are highly competitive, you should be well-prepared to impress the selection panel for the opportunity to study abroad.
+Here are some interview tips: (1) understand your intention of participating in SEP; (2) know more about your selected host institutions and host countries; and (3) prepare for questions raised by faculty members and OGE staff in English/ Cantonese/ Putonghua.

 Q5: I am dissatisfied with my offer of host institution.
 What should I do?

-oge allocates exchange places based on the 5 choices of host institutions and preferred host countries listed in your application, your interview performance, academic results and language proficiency.
-You should have made your choices very carefully before submission of application.
+OGE allocates exchange places based on the 5 choices of host institutions and preferred host countries listed in your application, your interview performance, academic results and language proficiency etc. You should have made your choices very carefully before submission of application.

 Therefore, it is very unlikely to change the allocation of host institutions once the offer has been made to you.
 Still, you are welcome to talk to us so as to understand more about the host institution offered to you.

-Q6: When should I apply for scholarships / financial aid?
+Q6: When should I apply for exchange scholarships/ financial aid schemes/ Schemes for EDB Subsidy?

-Application for scholarships and financial aid opens only once at a specific period from March to April in every academic year.
-If you are applying for 2nd recruitment in late March, you should apply for scholarships / financial aid simultaneously if necessary before getting an exchange offer.
+Application for exchange scholarships/ financial aid schemes/ Schemes for EDB Subsidy for semester-long exchange opens only once at a specific period from March to April in every academic year.
+If you are applying for Student Exchange Programmes (SEP) 2nd recruitment in March, you should apply for exchange scholarships/ financial aid schemes/ Schemes for EDB Subsidy simultaneously if necessary before getting an exchange offer.

 Q7: Is it mandatory to take an English as a Second Language test like TOEFL / IELTS?